Records: Aaron Hernandez was member of Bloods street gang

 “This place ain’t (expletive) to me.
 I’ll run this place and keep running (expletive).
 Prison ain’t (expletive) to me,” he said, according to the report.

-Hernandez, who grew up in Bristol, Connecticut, played three seasons for the Patriots before he was released by the team hours after his arrest in June 2013 in the killing of Odin Lloyd, a semi-professional football player who was dating the sister of Hernandez’s fiancee.
-Hernandez was convicted of first-degree murder in that case and sentenced to life in prison without the possibility of parole.
+Hernandez, who grew up in Bristol, Connecticut, played three seasons for the Patriots before he was released by the team hours after his arrest in June 2013 in the killing of Odin Lloyd, who was dating his fiancee’s sister.
+He was convicted of murder and sentenced to life in prison without parole.